Angolan Civil War: Aftermath

 The civil war spawned a disastrous humanitarian crisis in Angola, internally displacing 4.28 million people – one-third of Angola's total population.
 The United Nations estimated in 2003 that 80% of Angolans lacked access to basic medical care, 60% lacked access to water, and 30% of Angolan children would die before the age of five, with an overall national life expectancy of less than 40 years of age.
 Over 100,000 children were separated from their families.

 There was an exodus from rural areas in most of the country.
 Today the urban population represents slightly more than half of the population, according to the latest census.
 In many cases, people went into cities outside the traditional area of their ethnic group.
 There are now important Ovimbundu communities in Luanda, Malanje, and Lubango.
 There has been a degree of return, but at a slow pace, while many younger people are reluctant to go to a rural life that they never knew.

 In rural areas, one problem is that some were for years under the control of the MPLA-government, while others were controlled by UNITA.
 Some of the population fled to neighbouring countries, while others went into remote mountainous areas.

 Over 156 people have died since 2018 from 70 landmine accidents and other blasts resulting from explosives installed during the Angolan civil war.
 The landmine victims do not receive any government support.

-On the 44th anniversary of the May 27 1977 attempted coup by Nito Alves, Angolan president João Lourenço apologized for the execution of thousands of Alves' followers by the MPLA in the aftermath of the failed coup and promised to return the remains of the victims to their families.
+On the 44th anniversary of the May 27, 1977 attempted coup by Nito Alves, Angolan president João Lourenço apologized for the execution of thousands of Alves' followers by the MPLA in the aftermath of the failed coup and promised to return the remains of the victims to their families.

 Humanitarian efforts

 The government spent $187 million settling internally displaced persons (IDPs) between 4 April 2002, and 2004, after which the World Bank gave $33 million to continue the settling process.
 The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimated that fighting in 2002 displaced 98,000 people between 1 January and 28 February alone.
 IDPs comprised 75% of all landmine victims.
 The IDPs, unacquainted with their surroundings, frequently and predominantly fell victim to these weapons.
 Militant forces laid approximately 15 million landmines by 2002.
 The HALO Trust began demining Angola in 1994, and had destroyed 30,000 landmines by July 2007.
 1,100 Angolans and seven foreign workers are employed by the HALO Trust in Angola, with demining operations expected to finish by 2014.

+In April 2025, approximately 975 minefields still required clearance, especially in areas critical for infrastructure like the Benguela Railway.
+The National Mine Action Agency estimated that $240 million was needed to remove those mines, with demining costing $3.10 per square meter.
+Efforts led to the removal of over 43,000 anti-personnel mines and significant quantities of unexploded ordnance.
+Despite progress, many areas remained unsafe, hindering development and displacing communities.